Mystery Twitter user 'Okasanman' has vast, and growing, following of Japan traders | The Japan Times

 It was shortly after noon on Jan.
 29, 2016, and people with money at stake were waiting for the Bank of Japan to announce its monetary policy.
 While the decision’s date is set in advance, nobody knows its timing.

-“It’s a negative interest rate bazooka!” wrote the Twitter user who goes by the handle Okasanman, attaching a screenshot of an article just published on a local news website, showing the BOJ was discussing introducing minus rates as its latest shock-and-awe stimulus weapon.
+“It’s a negative interest rate bazooka!” wrote the Twitter user, who goes by the handle Okasanman.
+They attached a screenshot of an article just published on a local news website, which showed the BOJ was discussing introducing minus rates as its latest shock-and-awe stimulus weapon.

 As stock futures jumped and the yen tumbled, some traders expressed gratitude for the warning.
 About 15 minutes later, the bank said it was taking borrowing costs below zero.